For a PDF version of my CV, click here.

 Rogers, Jonathan.
 2014.
 "On the Replication of Experiments in Teaching and Training."
 The Political Methodologist.
 22(1).
 (Paper)

 Morton, Rebecca and Jonathan Rogers. (forthcoming).
-"Religion, Experiments, and Ethical Concerns." (chapter in edited volume, pdf attached at bottom)
+"Religion, Experiments, and Ethical Concerns." in Ethics and Experiments: Problems and Solutions for Social Scientists and Policy Professionals, ed.
+Scott Desposato.
+Routledge.(Paper)

 Description: The connection between the economy and vote choice continues to garner interest both in the academic and popular press.
 A partial explanation is the inherent complexity of the political environment.
 To isolate the effects of economic considerations we develop a laboratory experiment that allows us to vary these considerations at three levels: the individual, community and national economy.
 Choices by a policymaker directly affect outcomes at each of these levels, allowing us to test for egotropic, `communotropic', and sociotropic voting, as well as examine information search.
 We observe significant demand for information, where little would be expected, and that demand decreases with the complexity of the environment.
 Moreover, information demand is positively associated with other-regarding behavior.